-Whether you’re looking to save money on your car insurance, or thinking about purchasing and insuring a new car, it’s important to remember that the vehicle make and model plays a major role in determining your monthly premium.
-While there are other factors that play a role in insurance premium, some models of vehicles are more expensive to insure, while others may cost less.
+Whether you’re looking to save money on your car insurance or thinking about purchasing and insuring a new car, it’s important to remember that there are several factors that play a role in determining your monthly insurance premium.
+Some models of vehicles are more expensive to insure, while others may cost less due to these factors.

-Here is a list of some of the most and least expensive vehicles to insure, and some factors that helped determine why.
-These vehicle premiums are compared to the national average of $1,904 per year, according to Insure.com.
+Here is a list of some of the most and least expensive vehicles to insure and some reasons that helped determine why.
+These vehicle premiums are compared to the national average of $1,682 per year, according to Insure.com.

 THE MOST EXPENSIVE

 1. Maserati Quattroporte has a 3.0-liter V6 engine or 3.8-liter V8 engine that delivers 345 to 580 horsepower, allowing you to accelerate from 0 to 60 mph in only four seconds.
 But, it also comes with the highest insurance price tag at an average of $5,176 per year.
 The cost to replace parts, or the entire vehicle (which cost $96,000 to $143,000, depending on customizations) also play a role in the high insurance cost.
 The Maserati Quattroporte Modena Q4, starting at $126,000, also runs high at $5,118 per year for insurance.